 You can’t redistribute or reproduce any part or all of the contents in any form apart from the following:

-You can’t, except with my permission in writing, distribute or use any of the content for commercial gain.
+You can’t, except with my permission in writing, distribute or use any of the content for commercial gain (because that would be mean).
 And you can’t transmit or store it on any other website or other form of electronic retrieval system (whatever that is).

 Phew.
 That’s the lot.
 Still reading?
 Impressive.
 Here’s a joke to say well done you: No one makes grammar jokes anymore.
 I blame the parentheses.